By Roy Burner - Minister of the Gospel

 Breaking free from the ugliness of what the spider was going to do, was undone by a moment of kindness, and such is the beauty of salvation that frees one from the ugliness of a sin-filled life into the beauty of holiness.

-Moses, when he was come of age, refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season.
-Esteeming the reproach of Christ greater riches than the treasures of Egypt (Hebrews 11:24-26).
+Scripture reveals: Moses, when he was come to years (or of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasures (or passing pleasure) of sin for a season.
+Esteeming the reproach of Christ greater riches than the treasures of Egypt: for he had respect (or looked) unto the recompense of the reward (Hebrews 11:24-26).

-Sin could be likened to a life of pleasure, of one's own choosing, but with disastrous results in the end.
+Sin could be likened to a life of pleasure, of one's own choosing, but brings disastrous results in the end.
 Scripture reveals: Every man is tempted, when he is drawn away of his own lust (or desire), and enticed.
-Then when lust has conceived, it gives birth to sin: and sin when it is finished, brings forth death (James 1:14-15).
+Then when lust has conceived, it brings forth (or gives birth) to sin: and sin, when it is finished (or full-grown), brings forth death (James 1:14-15).

 A Sunday school commentary noted: Sin will do three things in one's life: It will take one where they never intended to go; it will keep one longer than they intended to stay; and it will cost one more than they intended to pay.

 Sin is a costly business that separates people from God.
-Breaking free requires genuine repentance which brings forgiveness and restoration to God; through His Son, the Lord Jesus Christ, who paid the ultimate price to free us from sin.
-The shedding of His precious blood, for the remission of sins (1 John 2:1-2), which frees us from the clutches of sin and the lifestyle associated with it.
+Breaking free requires genuine repentance which brings forgiveness and restoration from God; through His Son, the Lord Jesus Christ, who paid the ultimate price to free us from sin.
+The shedding of His precious blood, for the remission of sins. frees us from the clutches of sin and the lifestyle associated with it.

 GOT QUESTIONS A Website where Bible questions are answered.
 With over 4,500 answers to frequently asked Bible questions published online, approximately 75% of the questions have answers available instantly.
 This Website is an easy way to search out any questions you may have.